The Mandalorian season 3 is already being written by Jon Favreau

 That's according to Variety, which notes that the art department has to begin working on the show now because it requires "such a huge lead time", says its source.

 There's no real reason to doubt this report.
-Disney's Bob Iger mentioned we could expect more from The Mandalorian, including spin-offs featuring other characters.
+Disney's Bob Iger mentioned back in a February earnings call that we could expect "more" from The Mandalorian, including spin-offs featuring other characters.
 He said there would be "more coming from The Mandalorian thereafter [season 2], including the possibility of infusing it with more characters and the possibility of taking those characters in their own direction in terms of series".

 Who could those characters be?
 Nothing else has been revealed on that front.
 We have seen a report suggest that The Clone Wars favorite Ahsoka Tano will turn up as a guest character in The Mandalorian season 2, though, played by Rosario Dawson.
 We bet there'd be few objections to that character getting a live-action spin-off, but at this point that's just wishful thinking.